Benefits of Green Landscaping in the Mid-Atlantic

-Planting native species provides food and shelter for the insects, birds and animals that evolved along with them Our desire for new homes on larger lots results in significant clearance of natural areas.
-This fragments wildlife habitat.
-While less than 10% of all insects are harmful to plants, most pesticides are harmful or lethal to all insects.
+Planting native species provides food and shelter for the insects, birds and animals that evolved along with them.
+Development has result in significant clearing of natural areas and fragmentation of wildlife habitat.
+In managing our private and public lands we can providing food, shelter, water and connectivity to mitigate this historic loss.
+While less than 10% of all insects are harmful to plants, many pesticides are harmful or lethal to all insects.

 No species, not even humans, can survive alone on our planet -- we are all connected and dependent upon an intricate web of life from single celled plants floating in our oceans to the largest trees and animals.

 Eliminate Invasive Plants